Interested in Officiating?

 New Officials: ALL steps must be completed prior to working any games.

-Returning officials are certified until November 30.
-If you want to ref games for the rest of the 2017-18 season, you must complete all steps no later than November 30, 2017.
+Returning officials: Because your 2017-18 USAH certification expires November 30, you can ref games at the start of the season.
+But if you want to continue reffing games for the rest of the 2018-19 season, you must complete ALL steps below no later than November 30, 2018.

 So please plan ahead!

 1. Register with USA Hockey as an ICE OFFICIAL

 - You have to register every year.
 This is a separate registration from a player and coach registrations — you get a different number for USAH officiating registration.